1964 Porsche 356 C 1600 SC 'Sunroof' Coupe by Reutter

 - A beautifully restored California car

-The 356 was the first mass-produced car to bear the Porsche moniker and enjoy worldwide success.
+The 356 was the first mass-produced car to bear the Porsche moniker and enjoy the worldwide success that would make way for the introduction of the company’s 911 model in the mid-1960s.
 Under the leadership of Ferry Porsche, the son of the company founder and patriarch, development initially relied on Volkswagen components.
 Unibody construction was paired with a four-cylinder, horizontally opposed engine, resulting in a light, relatively quick, and tremendously enjoyable sports car.

 Evolution and sales success came quite quickly.
 Max Hoffman, importer extraordinaire, exposed the entire American market to the virtues of Porsche performance and engineering, establishing a devoted following for the various 356 iterations, particularly the Speedster, for which he is largely credited.
 The cars were continually refined, with displacement increasing from 1,086 cubic centimeters all the way to 1.6 liters and even beyond.